shoggoth/ExplodeFight/README.md

 ## Current Tasks
 - Finish the touch joystick controls and add them to the framework.
-- Add a shader and a component to test that the above is working on branch exp/shaders.

 ### DONE
 - Make the viewcontroller load an SKScene rather than a GKScene to avoid the problems with the sprite editor.